luckytea/luckytea/README.md

 • organization of the ticketing system;
 • contributions to infrastructure team projects;
 • consulting on architecture, managed infrastructure, deploy/release process, monitoring, worked on product performance;
-• worked with team lead on improving agile and SRE practices,improving knowledge sharing, took part in disaster recovery drills;
+• worked with team lead on improving agile and SRE practices,improving knowledge sharing, took part in disaster recovery drills.

 ## Tech Stack